mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 	- Many Schools Buddhism: different schools that have divided on how to interpret and extend the teachings of Buddha
 	- Mahayana Buddhism:

-Oddly, it was four hundred years before any of the Buddha's teachings were written down.
+Oddly, it was four hundred years before any of the Buddha's teachings were even thought to be written down.
 Before then his teachings were only passed orally.
+When finally the monks of Sri Lanka who wear the copper colored robes started to think about writing Buddha's discourses on palm leaves it took them another
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1NzE2NDk0NywtMTA5OTcwNzMxNCwtMj
+eyJoaXN0b3J5IjpbLTIzODQxMzA5LC0xMDk5NzA3MzE0LC0yOT
-kzNzM3NDQ2LDEyMzQyNDIzNSw3NDI0NTI1NDEsNjQzMDg4ODk2
+M3Mzc0NDYsMTIzNDI0MjM1LDc0MjQ1MjU0MSw2NDMwODg4OTYs
-LDE0NTEwNjU0MjYsMjExMzkzMjUzNywtOTcxMzY4ODY0LC05Mj
+MTQ1MTA2NTQyNiwyMTEzOTMyNTM3LC05NzEzNjg4NjQsLTkyNj
-Y5NDE2ODcsLTE4ODI4OTYzMTMsMTk0ODA5NzU1MSw1NDE5MTY5
+k0MTY4NywtMTg4Mjg5NjMxMywxOTQ4MDk3NTUxLDU0MTkxNjkw
-MDQsMTEzNDI4NzMxNywxMTYyMDA0MTYzLC01NDY5Njg3NjMsLT
+NCwxMTM0Mjg3MzE3LDExNjIwMDQxNjMsLTU0Njk2ODc2MywtMT
-E3NDc2NzUzOTIsOTgwNDQ2MzkwLDEzODIzMjU5NjZdfQ==
+c0NzY3NTM5Miw5ODA0NDYzOTAsMTM4MjMyNTk2Nl19
 -->